-Preexisting law, unchanged by the act except for the exemption and penalty changes described below, generally prohibits any person from knowingly obtaining, possessing, or using a controlled substance.
-Depending upon the drug involved, a violation of the prohibition is the offense of "aggravated possession of drugs" (a Schedule I or II controlled substance other than marihuana, cocaine, L.S.D., heroin, or hashish), "possession of drugs" (a Schedule III, IV, or V controlled substance), "possession of marihuana," "possession of cocaine," "possession of L.S.D.," "possession of heroin," or "possession of hashish."
+Current law generally prohibits any person from knowingly obtaining, possessing, or using a controlled substance.
+Depending upon the drug involved, a violation of the prohibition is the offense of "aggravated possession of drugs" (Schedule I or II controlled substance other than marihuana, cocaine, L.S.D., heroin, or hashish), "possession of drugs" (Schedule III, IV, or V controlled substance), "possession of marihuana," "possession of cocaine," "possession of L.S.D.," "possession of heroin," or "possession of hashish."
 Depending on the amount of the controlled substance involved, the penalty for a violation of the prohibition ranges from a minor misdemeanor to a felony of the first degree.
 (R.C.
 2925.11.)